 The sooner you access emergency contraception, the more effective it will be.
-You should also consider the risk of STIs.

 If you are pregnant and it is not planned, we can support you with whatever you need.
 We are here to listen, answer any questions and give you lots of information and support to help with a decision that feels right for you.